wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

 ##### 109 Police powers in relation to person appearing to be mentally disordered in public place

-*   (1) If any person is found wandering at large in any public place and acting in a manner that gives rise to a reasonable belief that he or she may be mentally disordered, any may, if he or she thinks that it would be desirable in the interests of the person or of the public to do so,---
+*   (1) If any person is found wandering at large in any public place and acting in a manner that gives rise to a reasonable belief that he or she may be mentally disordered, any constable may, if he or she thinks that it would be desirable in the interests of the person or of the public to do so,---

     *   (a) take that person to a Police station, hospital, or surgery, or to some other appropriate place; and